-There will be one paper of two hours duration of 80 marks and Internal Assessment of practical work carrying 20 marks.
+Bell jar experiment should be discussed.
+Comparison should be made with the human lungs and respiratory tract to show the mechanism of breathing.
+There will be one paper of one and half-hours duration of 80 marks and Internal Assessment of practical work carrying 20 marks.